mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-the-world.md

 ### No Configuration File Clutter

-I have opted not to have a run-time config file in xwm.
+I have opted not to have a run-time configuration file in xwm.
 Everyone seems to have a config file these days that is either placed in an obscure directory, "hidden" from plain site or cluttering my home directory.
 I hate config files (and they hate me).
 Not doing so forces the user to glimpse into the source